veraison/corim/cocli/README.md

 see `./data/config/example-config.yaml` file for details of the configuration that needs to be provided.

+#### Note on TLS

+If the scheme in the API server URL is HTTPS, `cocli` will attempt to establish a TLS connection to the server, validating the server certificate using system CA certs.
+It is possible to disable server certificate validation with `-i`/`--insecure` flag.
+Alternatively, if the CA cert for the server is available but is not installed in the system, it may be specified using `-E`/`--ca-cert` flag.

 ## Visual Synopsis of the Available Commands

 ```mermaid